-For pupils who follow highly individualised programmes of work in the Upper School, the ASC team have daily recording sheets to note engagement and progress in relation to each aspect of the school day.
+For pupils who follow highly individualised programmes of work in the Upper School, daily recording sheets are used to note engagement and progress in relation to each aspect of the school day alongside the digital assessment tool Earwig (which provides photographic progress updates and comments).
 These are completed by the adult leading each activity, with a summary comment being made by the class teacher or lead TA.
-These are kept within the child's blue folder, a resource folder for children with more complex ASC and communication difficulties that contains details of all their therapy plans and is kept with them at all times.

 Many children with ASC experience difficulties that impact at home and school, for example with diet, toileting, sleeping and sensory sensitivities.
-Parents are welcome to contact the school to discuss these issues and seek support and where possible we will to work jointly with them.
-The first point of contact for a parent should be the class teacher.
+Parents are welcome to contact the school to discuss and seek support.
+The first point of contact is the class teacher.
 Many issues can be dealt with at this level but class teachers should involve a senior manager in more complex issues such as those which may require home visits or a referral to an external professional, such as a health or social care worker.
-The relevant Assistant Head for Lower or Upper School or the Assistant Head for Autism provision would be the normal person to involve when a class teacher feels this may be required.